Board of Governors

 Click here to read this member's profile - Glenn Woodcock

 Glenn has had a lifelong interest in education, shown most clearly through starting the education technology company Sparx, with Mark Dixon in 2011.
-Glenn is also a director of Exeter City Futures and a trustee of the University of Exeter.
+Glenn is also a trustee of the University of Exeter.
+Glenn lives on a small farm on Dartmoor with his partner Nina and daughter Imogen.

 Sue Clarke OBE